MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## Owner names for HTTPSSVC records {#httpsnames}

-The HTTPSSVC RR extends the behavior for determining a QNAME specified above in {{svcb-names}}.
-In particular, if the scheme is "https" with port 443 then the client's original QNAME is equal to the origin hostname.
+The HTTPSSVC RR uses Port Prefix Naming ({{svcb-names}}), with one modification: if the scheme is "https" and the port is 443, then the client's original QNAME is equal to the origin hostname, without any prefix labels.

 By removing the {{?Attrleaf}} labels used in SVCB, this construction enables offline DNSSEC signing of